 Course credit earned: Fine Arts or Elective (1.0) May be taken more than once for credit.

-No Prerequisite: Grades 9-12
+No Prerequisite Grades 9-12

-This is a beginning music course providing Franklin students with the opportunity to learn how to play violin, viola, cello, and string bass.
+This is a beginning music course providing students with the opportunity to learn how to play violin, viola, cello, and string bass.
 Beginning music reading and theory are also taught.
 Students may advance into the continuing String Orchestra when they meet audition criteria for that course.
 Instruments may be rented from PPS (if available) or from local music stores.
 Prior musical experience is preferred but not required.
-Consistent attendance, a love of music, willingness to practice, and a personal commitment to improve are foundational expectations for membership in Franklin High School's Beginning Strings class.
+Consistent attendance, a love of music, willingness to practice, and a personal commitment to improve are foundational expectations for membership in Beginning Strings class.

-Franklin String Orchestra:
+String Orchestra